michaelrothkopf/FizzBuzz/README.md

 	System.out.println(i); // Prints to console
 }

 This is licensed under the MIT License.
-You are free to use it for any purpose.
+See the license file.